-If an organization-owned Mac is enrolled in mobile device management (MDM), MDM can remotely manage kernel extensions and software updates.
-This management can be authorized automatically if the serial number of the MDM-managed Mac appears in Apple School Manager or Apple Business Manager.
-If the serial number of the MDM-managed Mac doesn’t appear in Apple School Manager or Apple Business Manager, the MDM administrator can ask a local administrator to manually change the security policy to Reduced Security to authorize remote management of kernel extensions.
+If an organisation-owned Mac is enrolled in mobile device management (MDM), MDM can remotely manage kernel extensions and software updates.
+This management can be authorised automatically if the serial number of the MDM-managed Mac appears in Apple School Manager or Apple Business Manager.
+If the serial number of the MDM-managed Mac doesn’t appear in Apple School Manager or Apple Business Manager, the MDM administrator can ask a local administrator to manually change the security policy to Reduced Security to authorise remote management of kernel extensions.

 Change the level of security used on your startup disk

 On the Mac with Apple silicon, choose Apple menu > Shut Down.

 Press and hold the power button until “Loading startup options” appears.

 Enter the password for the administrator account, then click Continue.

 In the Recovery app, choose Utilities > Startup Security Utility.